 A urinary tract infection is an accumulation of unhealthy bacteria in the urinary system

-Urinary tract infections are often thought of as a woman’s health condition.
+A urinary tract infection is an infection in any part of the urinary system, caused when harmful bacteria enter and multiply in the urinary tract.
+UTIs are often thought of as a woman’s health condition.
 In truth, a urinary tract infection (UTI) can affect men too.

 Quick Read: